collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Local Branch Process

-We are going to clone whichever repo you have write permission to into the local development environment.
+This is going to be a generic process.
 The process will be almost the same regardless of whether we are working from a shared repository or fork and pull.

  The two main differences are that if you are using the "Fork and Pull" Model:
 * If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it